allegroai/clearml-docs/docs/hyperdatasets/dataset.md

 ```

 This supports deleting sources located in AWS S3, GCP, and Azure Storage (not local storage).
 The `delete_sources`
 parameter is ignored if `delete_all_versions` is `False`.
-You can view the deletion process’ progress by passing
+You can view the deletion process' progress by passing
 `show_progress=True` (`tqdm` required).

 ### Tagging Datasets